vda1r22/bbnet/README.md

 ```

 The details of this interaction matrix are discussed in the main text of
-the paper (under review in Ecological Informatics).
-Essentially it
+the paper.
+Essentially it explains direct interactions between what is
-explains direct interactions between what is here the species or taxon
+here the species or taxon in the *row* on the species or taxon in the
-in the *row* on the species or taxon in the *column.*
+*column.*

 It is also normal in most functions to have a scenario or scenarios
 which we want to investigate.
 In this rocky shore example, we have three